newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 1. Network interruption
 2. Server sends an error response i.e. 404, 500

-Currently, if either of the two happens, our application will continue display the spinning icon forever with no indication to the user that something has gone wrong.
+Currently, if either of the two happens, our application will continue to display the spinning icon forever with no indication to the user that something has gone wrong.
 To fix this, open `post.service.ts` and update the code as follows:

 ```ts
 import { Observable, throwError } from 'rxjs';